kush2021/nvim/README.md

-# starter
+# NeoVim Configuration
-Starter config for NvChad
+Configuration for NeoVim.
+Started using NvChad.